Some Thoughts on the Autobiography of Clark Terry, and Recollections of Larry Elgart.

 In the mid-1960s I was just beginning to learn about music, jazz, and musicians.
 As I slowly stumbled my way through that process, one thing remained constant: I always enjoyed hearing music played by good musicians.
 As I slowly began to acquire L(ong) P(laying) records, i.e.vinyl, I not only listened to the music on them, but I also read with great interest the liner notes on the dust jackets, and carefully studied the personnel listings of musicians who had made the music, if that information was available.
 By doing this, I gradually became able to recognize the playing of individual musicians.
 For example, it was soon obvious to me that the playing of tenor saxophonist Coleman Hawkins was very different from that of Lester Young.
 Tommy Dorsey’s trombone playing was quite different from Jack Jenney’s.
 Benny Goodman’s clarinet playing was noticeably different from Artie Shaw’s, or Johnny Mince’s, or Buddy DeFranco’s.
 Dave Tough’s drumming was vastly different from Gene Krupa’s, or Buddy Rich’s, or Sid Catlett’s.
 I thought it was wonderful that so many great musicians had a strong individual instrumental identity.
 And of course the same thing applied to singers.
 Frank Sinatra, for example, would never be taken for Tony Bennett or Mel Torme’, and vice-versa.

 I resolved to go to New York as soon as that was possible, to see and hear as many of the musicians I was listening to and learning about on records, radio and television.
 For probably two or three years, I thought about where I would go in Manhattan, and what I would see.
-Finally, by the spring of my senior year in high school, 1968, I was finally able to take that first trip to New York with a group of my high school friends.
+Finally, by the spring of my senior year in high school, 1968, I was able to take that first trip to New York with a group of my high school friends.

 I will not delve into the details of that trip here, though some highly amusing incidents took place.
-But I will recall specifically going to what was then the RCA Building (now called 30 Rock, which is short for the address of that same building, 30 Rockefeller Plaza), standing in line waiting to get tickets for the “Tonight Show,” lining up to wait to go up to the floor where the studio 6B was, and then waiting in line to get into the studio on a large staircase.
+But I will recall specifically going to what was then the RCA Building (now called 30 Rock, which is short for the address of that same building, 30 Rockefeller Plaza), standing in line waiting to get tickets for the “Tonight Show,” lining up to wait to go up to the floor where studio 8B was, and then waiting in line to get into the studio on a large staircase.
 I recall that there were framed photos lining the walls of famous performers who had worked at N.B.C.
 I recall images of Toscanini, Bob Hope, Steve Allen, Jack Paar, and of course Johnny Carson.
 After waiting for quite a while on this staircase, I saw a number of men dressed in dark business suits emerge from a door, and walk down a hallway.
 I recognized a number of them as musicians from the “Tonight Show” band.
-Among those I saw then were Jimmy Maxwell, Al Klink, Bob Haggart, and Clark Terry.
+Among those I saw then were: Jimmy Maxwell, Al Klink, Bob Haggart, and Clark Terry.
 I was thrilled!

 When we finally entered the studio and were seated, the band started to play.
 They were fantastic.
 They played so easily, yet the sound of the band was powerful, brilliant and swinging.
 Then Carson’s sidekick/announcer, Ed McMahon, came out, bantered with Doc Severinsen, who by then had replaced Skitch Henderson as leader of the band, and finished warming up the audience.
 Then Ed announced: “Heeeeer’s Johnny…” the band played his theme, and the monologue began.